skynet-guide/docs/docs/about/faq.en.md

 Make sure you have your 29-word seed before you start.
 <br><br>

-  1. Open Sia Data Folder (either manually using location above or from the About section accessed by i button.
+  1. Open Sia Data Folder (either manually using location above or from the About section accessed by i button).
   2. Make sure Sia is not running and then rename entire the sia folder to sia_backup for example.
   3. Make sure you are running latest version.
 If not, update first.
   4. Re-launch Sia and wait until you are 100% synced before trying anything.